hpc-unibe-ch/hpc-unibe-ch.github.io/docs/code-of-conduct.md

 ## Cluster Performance

-  * **DO NOT** run resource-intensive computations directly on the front-end server (submit hosts).
+  * **DO NOT** run resource-intensive computations directly on the login node AKA submit node.
 This will have a negative impact on the performance of the whole cluster.
-  Instead, submit such computations as a job to the cluster
+Instead, generate a job script that carries out the computations and submit this job script to the cluster using sbatch.
   * **DO NOT** run server applications (PostgreSQL server, web server, ...) on the front-end server (submit hosts).
 Such a program usually run as a background process (daemon) rather than being under the direct control of an interactive user.
 We will immediately kill such processes.